TheAntiSnipe/go-vault/Go/data allocation.md

 - Does not initialize memory, but rather zeroes it out.
 - Returns the address of the allocated memory.
 - The zeroing makes sense in the perspective of the data structure, makes it easy to work with.
-- There's some constructur stuff in there that'll probably come into play later.
+- There's some constructor stuff in there that'll probably come into play later.

--
+`make()`
+- Only deals with slices, maps and channels.
+- A key point about the inner workings of Go: These data structures are separate from the `new()` type because